-- Model the state Economic Development CDBG program to the greatest extent possible after the current federal entitlement community in order to streamline the program. - 2) Renew HCD focus on technical assistance, specifically to those jurisdictions with limited resources.
-This could include assistance from CALED and Economic Development Corporations located throughout California. - Increase the focus on economic development including the possibility of having an economic development advocate within HCD. - 4) Improve communication between HCD and rural counties.
-This would include providing counties with new directives from the United States Department of Housing and Urban Development (HUD), and alerting counties to best practices and funding provided by the CDBG program.
-Counties also maintain that this should also include better guidance on the re-monitoring and auditing of grant recipients.
+- Model the state Economic Development CDBG program to the greatest extent possible after the current federal entitlement community to streamline the program. - 2) Renew HCD's focus on technical assistance, specifically for jurisdictions with limited resources.
+This could include assistance from the California Association for Local Economic Development (CALED) and Economic Development Corporations located throughout California. - 3) Increase the focus on economic development, including the possibility of having an economic development advocate within HCD. - 4) Improve communication between HCD and rural counties.
+This would include providing counties with new directives from the United States Department of Housing and Urban Development (HUD), and alerting counties to best practices and funding provided by the

-5) Increase the flexibility in the CDBG program to enable smaller jurisdictions to limit the amount of paperwork and regulation that currently make this program difficult to implement.
+- CDBG program.
+Counties also maintain that this should also include better guidance on the re-monitoring and auditing of grant recipients. - 5) Increase the flexibility in the CDBG program to enable smaller jurisdictions to limit the amount of paperwork and regulations that currently make this program difficult to implement.